Post

 age-keygen command output to file age-keygen command output redirection to keys.txt

-Encrypting and Decrypting Files
+Encrypting and Decrypting Files with age

 AGE Encryption and Decryption Diagram AGE Encryption and Decryption Diagram